Monetary policy determines the amount of money that flows through the economy.

 A major factor in a nation's economy is its monetary policy, which determines the amount of money flowing through the economy.

 Set by the Federal Reserve in the United States, monetary policy influences economic activity by controlling the country's money supply and credit.
-The Federal Reserve can control monetary policy by altering rates of interest and changing the amount of money banks must have in their reserves.
-The Federal Reserve Act of 1913 officially gave the Federal Reserve the power over the country's monetary policy.
+The U.S. Federal Reserve can control monetary policy by altering rates of interest and changing the amount of money banks must have in their reserves.
+The Federal Reserve Act of 1913 officially gave the Federal Reserve power over the country's monetary policy.
 Since then, the importance of monetary policy has increased tremendously.

-When implemented correctly, monetary policy stabilizes prices and wages, which, in turn, leads to an increase in jobs and long-term economic growth.
-U.S. monetary policy plays a significant role in not just the economy as a whole but also specific decisions consumers make, such as buying a home or a car, starting and expanding a business, and investing money.
+When implemented correctly, monetary policy stabilizes prices and wages, which leads to an increase in jobs and long-term economic growth.
+U.S. monetary policy plays a significant role in not just the economy as a whole but also specific decisions consumers make, such as buying a home or a car, starting or expanding a business, and investing money.

 The Board of Governors of the Federal Reserve System and the Federal Open Market Committee (FOMC) determine monetary policy.
-The key to setting monetary policy is finding the perfect balance; letting the money supply grow too rapidly increases inflation, and allowing it to grow too slowly stunts economic growth.
+The key to monetary policy is finding the perfect balance; letting the money supply grow too rapidly increases inflation, and allowing it to grow too slowly stunts economic growth.

 Types of monetary policy

-There are two main types of monetary policy:
+There are two main types of monetary policy: contractionary and expansionary.

 Tools of monetary policy

 Adjusting the amount of money in the banking system alters the federal funds rate, which is how much it costs banks to borrow money from each other.
 A low federal funds rate stimulates the economy by encouraging consumer spending through lower interest rates, while a high federal funds rate slows the economy by raising interest rates and discouraging consumers from spending.

-Another tool the Federal Reserve uses in setting monetary policy is raising and lowering the discount rate, which is the rate the Federal Reserve Bank charges other banks to borrow money on a short-term basis.
+Another tactic the Federal Reserve uses in setting monetary policy is raising and lowering the discount rate, which is the rate the Federal Reserve Bank charges other banks to borrow money on a short-term basis.
 Higher discount rates signify a more restrictive policy, while lower rates signal a more expansive policy.

-Manage inflation.
+- Manage inflation.
 Most economists consider this the one true objective of monetary policy.
 In general, low inflation is most conducive to a healthy, thriving economy.
 Therefore, when inflation is on the rise, the Federal Reserve may adjust monetary policy to reduce inflation.